First CLAS Program Information

 Since First CLAS is not providing transportation to/from the airport, how can I get to campus?

 Email Joni if you are interested in a shuttle from the airport. it is not guaranteed we will provide one, but a list of interested students will help us determine if there are enough.

-You are welcome to network with other students and look for a ride from other admitted students, we recommend using the Facebook group: First CLAS 2017. (you'll have to request permission to join the group, which we would love!).
+You are welcome to network with other students and look for a ride from other admitted students, we recommend using the Facebook group: First CLAS 2018 (coming soon!). (you'll have to request permission to join the group, which we would love!).
 If you need to book a shuttle through a privately owned company, contact Joni for a recommendation.